 Home Network DNS Security: Stop Telemetry Collection With DNS

-You can use something as simple as your default DNS server to control the inflow and outflow of YOUR data to various telemetry (remote data measurement) collectors from Microsoft, Google, Apple, etc.
+You can use your DNS server to control the inflow and outflow of your data to various telemetry (remote data measurement) collectors from Microsoft, Google, Apple, and others.

 You are likely aware that when you load a webpage, the DNS server logs your IP requests.

-If you use Windows, many services within the operating system are sharing your data with Microsoft servers.
-Do you know what your data are being used for, and what intelligence and predictive behaviour models such a collection of this valuable data can enable?
+If you use Windows, many services within the operating system share your data with Microsoft servers.

 DNS is a huge privacy and censorship issue since the provider that handles your DNS requests knows all the pages you visit, and can do what they want with that data or sell it for profit.